-Robert B. Evans will serve as a director of our general partner upon the pricing of the offering.
+Robert B. Evans was appointed as a director of our general partner on February 8, 2007.
 Mr. Evans was the President and Chief Executive Officer of Duke Energy Americas, a business unit of Duke Energy Corp., from January 2004 to March 2006, after which he retired.
 Mr. Evans served as the transition executive for Energy Services, a business unit of Duke Energy, during 2003.
 Mr. Evans also served as President of Duke Energy Gas Transmission beginning in 1998 and was named President and Chief Executive Officer in 2002.
 Prior to his employment at Duke Energy, Mr. Evans served as Vice President of marketing and regulatory affairs for Texas Eastern Transmission and Algonquin Gas Transmission from 1996 to 1998.

-Barry R. Pearl will serve as a director of our general partner upon the pricing of the offering.
+Barry R. Pearl was appointed as a director of our general partner on February 8, 2007.
 Mr. Pearl is president of WesPac Pipelines, a private developer and operator of petroleum infrastructure facilities, and is a director of Seaspan Corporation and Kayne Anderson Energy Development Company.
 Mr. Pearl served as President and Chief Executive Officer of TEPPCO Partners from May 2002 until December 2005 and as President and Chief Operating Officer from February 2001 through April 2002.
 Mr. Pearl served as Vice President of finance and Chief Financial Officer of Maverick Tube Corporation from June 1998 until December 2000.
 From 1984 to 1998, Mr. Pearl was Vice President of operations, Senior Vice President of business development and planning and Senior Vice President and Chief Financial Officer of Santa Fe Pacific Pipeline Partners, L.P.

-William D. Sullivan will serve as a director of our general partner upon the pricing of the offering.
+William D. Sullivan was appointed as a director of our general partner on February 8, 2007.
 Mr. Sullivan served as President and Chief Executive Officer of Leor Energy LP from June 15, 2005 to August 5, 2005.
 Between 1981 and August 2003, Mr. Sullivan was employed in various capacities by Anadarko Petroleum Corporation, including serving as Executive Vice President, Exploration and Production between August 2001 and August 2003.
 Since Mr. Sullivan's departure from Anadarko Petroleum Corporation in August 2003, he has served on various private energy company boards.
 Mr. Sullivan is a director of St. Mary Land & Exploration Company and Legacy Reserves GP, LLC.